fullerpault/qtp/pages/subjects.md

 ## Browse Keywords

-Use this word cloud visualization to browse terms and keywords.
+Use this word cloud visualization to browse subject terms and keywords.
 Word size is determined by frequency and all words link to a corresponding collection search.